JeanetMoloi/230186904.github.io/README.md

 - **Mr. Tshepo Molefe** (Church youth leader): 071 7717003
 - **Mr. Hika**(Principal): 082 556 5438

----
-## Reflections

 <details>
 <summary>Click here to view my STAR Reflections</summary>

 ### 1. Reflection: Coding my CV in Markdown

-**Situation:** As part of the PRP asessment, I needed to transition my traditional paper-based CV into a digital format suitable for a GitHub repository.
+**Situation:** As part of the PRP assessment, I needed to transition my traditional paper-based CV into a digital format suitable for a GitHub repository.

 **Task:** My goal was to learn Markdown syntax to structure my professional history, ICT skills, and projects effectively, ensuring the final document was readable, professional, and web-ready.